Lyn Fotball

 Lyn 1896 Fotballklubb (/no/) is a Norwegian football club and a department of the sports club Ski- og Fotballklubben Lyn based in Oslo, whose members also participate in Nordic skiing and orienteering.
 Until 2010, SFK Lyn had two football departments, one professional section and one amateur section.
 After the professional football department, FK Lyn, was bankrupted in 2010, the fans decided to support the amateur department, Lyn Fotball, instead.
 With the help of some of the old FK Lyn players, Lyn Fotball won three consecutive promotions, and are now playing in the Norwegian first division.
 The team plays its home matches at Bislett Stadium, and the head coach is currently Magnus Aadland.

 Lyn was founded in 1896 and is one of the oldest football clubs in Norway.
 They were founding members of the Football Association of Norway in 1902.
 The club won the top division title in 1964 and 1968 and have won the cup eight times.
 Lyn was also the initiator of the construction of Ullevaal Stadion, which has served as Norway's national stadium since 1927 and was Lyn's home ground from 1926 to 2010.
 Lyn has traditionally been perceived as representing the upper and middle classes, whereas the eastside club Vålerenga was seen as belonging to the workers.

 The club enjoyed some success during the first half of the 20th century, securing many cup titles, and despite failing to win the league title, had a certain stature in Norwegian football.
 The Norway national football team that won the bronze medal at the 1936 Summer Olympics included six players from Lyn.
-The captain of this team was Lyn-player Jørgen Juve, who is still the player with the most goals scored for the Norway national team.
+The captain of this team was Lyn-player Jørgen Juve, who was the player with the most goals scored for the Norway national team until Erling Braut Haaland surpassed him.
 The club's most recent period of success was during the 1960s, when they won four trophies and reached the quarter-finals of the European Cup Winners' Cup.

 Lyn also fields a women's team, which in 2012 won promotion to the 1. divisjon, the second tier in women's football.
 In 2017 the women's team, managed by Glenn Kleven, won promotion to the Toppserien, the top tier of women's football in Norway.